 If you answered “yes” to 3 or more of these questions, it suggests that you are experiencing many of the common symptoms of PTSD and C-PTSD and it is likely they are having a significant impact on your life.

 We would suggest seeking help for the symptoms you are experiencing – a diagnosis is the first step to knowing what is going on and finding the most effective treatment for you.

 Please note however, that answering “yes” to 3 or more questions does not mean you have PTSD or C-PTSD – only a medical professional can give you a full diagnosis.

 And, if you do not answer “yes” to 3 or more questions, you may still want to talk to a medical professional.
 If you have symptoms following a trauma that are impacting your life, treatment can help – whether or not you have a diagnosis.

 Often, people think their symptoms will go away over time – but this is very unlikely, especially if you’ve been having symptoms for over a year.
 Getting treatment can help stop it from causing problems in your relationships, your career, or your education – and so you can live the way you want to.

 Asking for help if the first step to getting control of your PTSD or C-PTSD, and starts you on the path to recovery.
 Getting treatment can also help other health problems you have that you may not realise are linked (even physical issues).

 Waiting for treatment may make your symptoms worse, and then be harder to deal with – so you should see a medical professional as soon as you feel ready.

-If you’ve tried treatment before, and you’re still having symptoms, remember that advancements are being made all the time in treatment options for PTSD – it’s always a good idea to try again if you feel ready.
+If you’ve tried treatment before, and you’re still having symptoms, remember that advancements are being made all the time in treatment options for PTSD and C-PTSD – it’s always a good idea to try again if you feel ready.